-In the NTBC study, no cases of fatal porphyric crises were observed.
-One patient developed a mild porphyric crisis during the study.3 In the historical population, 10% died from consequences of porphyria-like crises.5
+In the NTBC Study, no cases of fatal porphyric crises were observed.
+One patient developed a mild porphyric crisis during the study.5 In the historical population, 10% died from consequences of porphyria-like crises.8

-In the Quebec study, patients in the nitisinone-naive group spent 71 months for neurologic crises in hospital, compared with 17 months in the late-treatment group and zero month in the early-treatment group.4 The numbers of patients contributing to these events were not reported.
+In the Quebec Study, patients in the nitisinone-naive group spent 71 months in hospital for neurologic crises compared with 17 months in the late-treatment group and zero months in the early-treatment group.7 The numbers of patients contributing to these events were not reported.